Skip to content

 There are four main factors that contribute to high or low findability in websites and apps:

-Allowing your users to search your site’s database can improve their levels of interaction with your site.
-How fast can they find what they are looking for?
 One search often leads to another, which means users will stay on your platform for longer periods.
-Studies show that 50% of online shoppers go straight to the search button upon accessing a site, and a whole 35% will leave the site if they do not find what they were looking for in their search.
+Studies show that 50% of online shoppers go straight to the search button upon accessing a site, and a whole 35% will leave the site if they do not find what they were looking for in their on-site search.

 A list of related products< and links to them on your site for your users’ convenience lends a huge boost to user experience and findability.